 In some cases it will be necessary to destroy an animal that has attacked humans or persistently attacked livestock.
 Usually, a professional hunter contracted by a conservancy will be the person licensed to destroy the animal.
 In line with the HWC policy, that income generated from trophy hunting will be used to offset losses caused by wildlife.

-Impact from Human-Wildlife Conflict should not be underestimated, including the impact from actual losses on the ground and compounded by the negative perception of living with dangerous wildlife that exceeds the reality of losses, i.e. lions.
-Despite international conservation debates focussed on investment to reducing poaching and illegal trade, it will be the level of conflict between humans and wildlife that may ultimately determine the fate of wildlife in Africa.
+Impact from Human-Wildlife Conflict should not be underestimated, including the impact from actual losses on the ground and compounded by the negative perception of living with dangerous wildlife that exceeds the reality of losses, e.g. human-lion conflict in the north-west.
+Despite international conservation debates focussed on investment to reduce poaching and illegal trade, it will be the level of conflict between humans and wildlife that may ultimately determine the fate of wildlife in Africa.

 The Government of Namibia has fully recognised this fact and has taken a significant step in addressing human-wildlife conflict by empowering communities to manage and benefit from wildlife.
 It has also developed a very robust policy on HWC, which in partnership with NACSO is being implemented in the communal areas most affected by HWC.

 There is a general recognition that human-wildlife conflict has always existed and will continue to do so in the future.
 There is also recognition that people and wildlife live in an interconnected and dynamic environment, that land-use patterns are changing, as are wildlife distribution patterns as populations recover and recolonise former parts of their range.
 It is also evident that the ongoing and extreme drought in almost all of Namibia is seriously aggravating the situation.
 So, while it will not be feasible to eradicate all conflict, both the MEFT and NACSO believe that conflict can and must be minimised through proactive intervention if wildlife stands a chance to survive and contribute to rural development and the national economy.